bootdotdev/blog/content/misc/building-an-nlp-engine-is-hard-but-not-as-hard-as-defining-terms.md

 - Anticipation
 - Surprise

 Our emotion detection is based on a probabilistic algorithm that requires training and test data from human-annotations.
-In order to get a high-quality dataset, we found early on that simply telling our annotators to categorize sentences as to whether or not the author was expressing "anticipation" wasn't _nearly_ enough instruction.
+To get a high-quality dataset, we found early on that simply telling our annotators to categorize sentences as to whether or not the author was expressing "anticipation" wasn't _nearly_ enough instruction.
 Once we got down to the brass tacks of some specific examples, we found that _we didn't even agree internally_ on classifications in many instances.

 Let's look at some of the examples we had trouble with as a team and go over the conclusions we came to.
 If you have thoughts be sure to [tweet at me](https://twitter.com/wagslane) and let me know what you think.